2023 Month-End Close Checklist Excel Template

 - Identify significant account balances past due and document collection status as part of the Allowance for Doubtful Accounts (ADA) analysis

-- Perform perpetual inventory subledger review to ensure all goods activity confirmations were properly posted to the GL.
+- Perform perpetual inventory sub-ledger review to ensure all goods activity confirmations were properly posted to the general ledger.
 Investigate any errors as needed and resolve in a timely manner

 - Review perpetual inventory listing for reasonableness (high quantities, high dollars, etc.)

-- Meet with CFO, Controller and VP of Operations for monthly inventory reserve discussion.
+- Meet with CFO, Controller, VP of Operations, and — if relevant — business owners for monthly inventory reserve discussion.
 Update inventory reserve calculation, as needed

 - Determine if any excess, obsolete or planned end-of-life (EOL) inventory exists that needs to be written off or fully reserved